tigerlily/redisse/README.md

 Events](http://www.w3.org/TR/eventsource/), publishing them from your application, and serving them to your clients.

+## Rationale

+Redisse’s design comes from these requirements:

+* The client wants to listen to several channels but use only one connection.
+  (e.g. a single `EventSource` object is created in the browser but you want events coming from different Redis channels.)

+* A server handles the concurrent connections so that the application servers don't need to (e.g. Unicorn workers).

+* The application is written in Ruby, so there needs to be a Ruby API to publish events.

+* The application is written on top of Rack, so the code that lists the Redis Pub/Sub channels to subscribe to needs to be able to use Rack middlewares and should receive a Rack environment. (e.g. you can use [Warden](https://github.com/hassox/warden) as a middleware and simply use `env['warden'].user` to decide which channels the user can access.)

 ## Installation

 Add this line to your application's Gemfile: